kaist-amsg/Synthesizability-stoi-CGNF/README.md

 # Synthesizability-stoi-CGNF
 Synthesizability-stoi-CGNF is a python code for predicting synthesizability score which is quantitative synthesizability metric of inorganic crystal compositions.
-This is a partially supervised machine learning protocol (PU-learning) using CGNF(Composition Graph Neural Fingerprint) atomic embedding method developed by prof. Yousung Jung group at KAIST (contact: ysjn@kaist.ac.kr).
+This is a partially supervised machine learning protocol (PU-learning) using CGNF(Composition Graph Neural Fingerprint) atomic embedding method developed by prof. Yousung Jung group (contact: yousung.jung@snu.ac.kr).

 ## Developers
 Jidon Jang, Juhwan Noh<br>